Jose Solano Landaeta beheads San Carlos woman with sword

-San Carlos woman beheaded by Jose Solano Landaeta with samurai sword amid domestic violence incident along North California street.
+San Carlos woman Karina Castro beheaded by Jose Solano Landaeta with samurai sword amid domestic violence incident along North California street.

 A man has been arrested for murder after he allegedly cut off a woman’s head with a sword, North California authorities announced on Thursday.